jmalarcon/vscode-spellchecker/README.md

 ## Known Issues

-* Only U.S. English supported
+* Only English & Spanish supported out of the box
 * Entire file is rechecked with each update

 ## TODO